typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unsafe-declaration-merging.md

 TypeScript's "declaration merging" supports merging separate declarations with the same name.

 Declaration merging between classes and interfaces is unsafe.
-TypeScript compiler doesn't check whether properties are initialized, which can cause lead to TypeScript not detecting code that will cause runtime errors.
+The TypeScript compiler doesn't check whether properties are initialized, which can cause lead to TypeScript not detecting code that will cause runtime errors.

 ```ts
 interface Foo {